russellw/mpir/README.md

 Building the library takes on the order of tens of seconds.
 The batch file will then run the tests, which takes much longer; if you don't want to wait, just stop the process with ctrl-C.

+The batch file takes no parameters, but is designed to be straightforward abstraction-free code that just spells everything out in the obvious way.
+If you want to change compiler flags or anything else about the build process, the recommend way to do it is to simply edit `build.bat`.

 To compile a program that uses MPIR, include the header file just as you would on UNIX:

 ```